GunioRobot/athenry/README.md

 that have been bugging you, or even if you need something for work like, sparc, PPC, ia64, all inside the safety of a single chroot, and using only Athenry.

-For more information please refer to {file:about.markdown}.
+For more information please refer to {file:about}.

 REQUIREMENTS
 -------------